Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

 \item The HighD data: This dataset provides naturalistic vehicle trajectories recorded on German highways using drones.
 The dataset includes 60 recordings from six different locations; each recording is identified by track ID.
 In our study, we focus on the recording with track ID 25.
 Where the full drive length of vehicles during the road segment is 1120346.1 meters, and the time range is 80676.08 seconds.
 To make the most of the data, we extract traffic state in a spatiotemporal grid of size $100\times 220$ with a resolution of 4 meters and 5 seconds, representing a domain of 400 meters and 1100 seconds.
 The average vehicle speed is calculated to describe the traffic state at each cell.
 We use the data from lane 4 for the TSE of a single lane in Table.~\ref{tab: detailed HighD}, and we use the data from lane 3 and lane 4 to test using multi-output GP for TSE. \end{itemize}

-For each dataset, we set 5\%, 10\%, 20\%, 30\%, 40\%, and 50\% as the penetration rate of CVs and assume only the trajectories of CVs are observed (i.e., the training data).
+When using CVs as probe vehicles, we set 5\%, 10\%, 20\%, 30\%, 40\%, and 50\% as the penetration rate of CVs and assume only the trajectories of CVs are observed (i.e., the training data).
 Under each CV penetration rate, we repeat the experiment 10 times with different random draws of trajectories.
 Note that we define spatiotemporal grids to make an easy comparison with other models, although GP can make TSE on a continuous space without defining grids.
 Overall, the NGSIM and HighD datasets provide rich sources of data for evaluating the effectiveness and efficiency of our approach and baselines under different scenarios.